njwilson23/irlib/doc/doc_installation.rst

 ::

-    >> git clone git@github.com:njwilson23/irlib.git
+    git clone git@github.com:njwilson23/irlib.git

-This makes a directory in your home folder called py/irlib-master.
-I renamed this to 'irlib' for simplicity.
-Note: make a copy of the irlib zip file or directory for safekeeping.
+This makes a directory in your home folder called py/irlib Note: make a copy of the irlib zip file or directory for safekeeping.
 If you start messing around, it's good to get the original back without any fuss (mostly important in the field if you are not near internet).